Innovation matters. Safety matters. Every employee matters. Quality matters. Leadership matters.

 Shortly thereafter, Lawson Valentine made a singularly important decision: he hired a chemist, Charles Homer, brother of famed New England artist Winslow Homer.
 According to the Valspar History, Homer 'made varnishes so perfect they could be poured from the can to the back or side of a carriage ... varnishes that flow out smoothly and evenly and dry perfectly.'

-The business was relocated to New York City in 1870, the same year in which the firm acquired Minnesota Linseed Oil Paint Company.
+The business relocated to New York City in 1870.
 Valentine & Company began to specialize in vehicle finishing varnishes that were competitive with widely prized English varnishes.
 The company operated a West Coast office with Whittier, Fuller & Company (later renamed W.P.
 Fuller & Company) as its representative.
 In 1878 Valentine & Company entered the Midwest market via a Chicago branch office.
 Four years later Henry Valentine succeeded his brother as president and the company renewed its Boston ties by reopening a plant there.
 By the turn of the century, Valentine & Company had established additional operations in Pennsylvania as well as Paris, and had won dozens of international medals for its high-quality varnishes.

 Early 20th Century: Valspar Varnish